Sun in an Empty Room

 Sun in an Empty Room is a 1963 painting by American realist Edward Hopper (1882–1967).
 Created during his late period at his Cape Cod summer home and studio in South Truro, Massachusetts, the painting was completed just four years prior to his death at the age of 84.
 The work depicts a room, seemingly empty, illuminated by sunlight coming through a window, casting light and shadows on the walls and floor.
 Leaves on a tree or bush can be seen just outside the window.

 Hopper, often reticent about discussing the meaning of his art, suggested earlier in his career that his artworks simultaneously carry unintended, unconscious ideas, as well as deliberate expressions of his personal vision.
 Critics believe Sun in an Empty Room to be his most autobiographical work.
 The painting has been variously associated with regionalism, the American Scene, symbolism, and even abstract art.
 Nevertheless, Hopper rejected all such labels.

 Neuroscientists believe that the painting reveals limitations of the visual processing system that allow artists to effectively ignore details like shadows, while continuing to maintain a convincing illusion of reality in spite of these missing elements.
 Beyond the visual arts, the painting inspired others to draw upon its imagery in literature, music, and film.

 Background

 Edward Hopper (1882–1967) was intensely interested in light, and it was a primary theme and subject in his work.
 Early in his career, after he left art school, he supported himself by working as a commercial artist, at first in an advertising agency.
 Tired of illustrating figures required for his paid work, he once famously remarked, "What I wanted to do was to paint sunlight on the side of a house."
 This lifelong interest in sunlight is found not just in his subjects, but also in many of his titles.
-Morning Sun (1952), City Sunlight (1954), Sunlight on Brownstone (1956), Sunlight in a Cafeteria (1958), People in the Sun (1960), Second-Story Sunlight (1960), and A Woman in the Sun (1961) are just some examples of this shared theme.
+Morning Sun (1952), City Sunlight (1954), Sunlight on Brownstones (1956), Sunlight in a Cafeteria (1958), People in the Sun (1960), Second-Story Sunlight (1960), and A Woman in the Sun (1961) are just some examples of this shared theme.